dmj/schematron-workshop-tei2022-public/README.md

 ## License information

-The slides a copyright (c) 2022 by David Maus and released under the terms of the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.
+The slides are copyright (c) 2022 by David Maus and released under the terms of the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.

 SchXslt CLI is copyright (c) 2019–2022 by David Maus and released under the terms of the [MIT